antrea-io/antrea/docs/api.md

 To achieve our 3rd goal, we introduced a new Kubernetes controller in the Antrea Controller, in charge of mirroring "old" Custom Resources (created using the `*.antrea.tanzu.vmware.com` API groups) to the new (`*.antrea.io`) API.
-This new mirroring controller is enabled by default, but can be disabled by setting `legacyCRDMirroring` to `false` in the `antrea-controller` configuration options.
+This new mirroring controller is enabled by default, but can be deactivated by setting `legacyCRDMirroring` to `false` in the `antrea-controller` configuration options.
 Thanks to this controller, the Antrea components (Agent and Controller) only need to watch Custom Resources created with the new API group.
 If any